nsulmol/afspm/afspm/components/microscope/translators/asylum/readme.md

 ### Random Crash Igor

 I have witnessed Igor/AR.exe crash while running an experiment.
-It send no error code, and simply closed.
+It sent no error code, and simply closed.
 I suspect this *might* have something to do with polling parameters too frequently for Igor's expectations.

 I will look into this further and update once fixed.

+### Spectroscopy Testing

+When running test_translator, I set the 'Trigger Channel' in the Force panel to 'RawZSensor'.
+When set to the default, it does not work properly.
+I suspect this has to do with other parameters/settings one would be familiar with when using spectroscopies on Asylum.
+For testing purposes, it is sufficient to do the above change.

+### X Offset / Y Offset UI Bug

+When using afspm, changes to scan-top-left-x or scan-top-left-y show up with the set value (in 'm') in the Parms window in AR.exe, but the units indicate it as 'nm'.
+This is a UI bug: the actual stored value is proper (i.e. in 'm'), it is just the UI that improperly indicates it as being in 'nm'.

+### Save Options Switching Between 'Image' and 'Force'

+When alternating between saving scans and spectroscopies, the asylum translator will change the base name accordingly ('Image' for scans, 'Force' for spectroscopies).
+This is useful because both saves have the same extension.
+However, the change of basename only occurs when a spec or scan is started.
+Therefore, if the last save was a spec, the base name will be 'Force'.
+This may cause confusion for a user ending an automated experiment; please keep this in mind.